Master Plan Grant

 A well-crafted site master plan is crucial because it guarantees that a school's built assets align with its strategic goals, and are phased correctly and within budget constraints.
 Additionally, it fosters excellent learning environments and supports specific pedagogy and community values.
-The master plan is regularly reviewed and updated to stay relevant and responsive to evolving needs and priorities.
+The master plan is regularly reviewed and updated to stay relevant and responsive to evolving needs and priorities of the school and community.

-For a limited time, funding is also available for a Site Potential and Constraints Assessment under the Master Plan Program.
+For a limited time, funding is also available for a Site Potential and Constraints Assessment as a Master Plan Grant.

 The Australian Government Capital Grants Program (CGP) provides funding to eligible independent schools to develop a master plan.